1600hp/1600hp.github.io/about.md

 layout: page
 title: About
 permalink: /about/
-excerpt: Everything you didn't care about knowing.
+excerpt: All the stuff you didn't care about knowing.
 ---

 Sometimes I post stuff here.
 Sometimes I don't.
 Odds are this website won't even be here tomorrow.